HOW TO CATCH FISH FROM SAILING YACHTS

 The best catches of fish are always taken along reef edges and close to deep passages, around islands.
 The best boat speeds are around 3-6 knots, with around 100 feet (30 meters) of line paid out astern.
 Gaff the fish before lifting aboard, as many a good saltwater fish is lost at this stage as the hooks straighten out, lines break or the traces are severed.
 You lose a good and expensive lure as well.

-When you land your catch, dispatch the victim between the eyes with something heavy and blunt, I use a winch handle, and then bleed the fish straight away.
+When you land your catch, use a net, as so many fish lost when hauling straight on board, then promptly dispatch the victim between the eyes with something heavy and blunt, I use a winch handle, and then bleed the fish straight away.
 This is done by cutting either under or behind the gills.
 Stand and have your picture taken with the fish for the album and then bleed, fillet and put straight on ice or in the frig.
 Failure to do this will mean rapid softening and discoloration of the flesh, which is a waste after all the effort and expense.